 Criteria JORC Code Explanation Commentary Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc.) photography.
-The total length and percentage of the relevant intersections logged Westgold surface diamond holes are all orientated and all holes have been logged in detail for geology, veining, alteration, mineralisation and orientated structure (where possible).
-Westgold underground drill-holes are logged in detail for geology, veining, alteration, mineralisation and structure.
-Core has been logged in enough detail to allow for the relevant mineral resource estimation techniques to be employed.
-Core is photographed both wet and dry.
-All photos are stored on the Company's servers.
-Development faces are mapped geologically and photographed.
-RC, RAB and Aircore chips are geologically logged.
-Sludge drilling is logged for lithology, mineralisation and vein percentage.
-Logging is qualitative in nature.
-All holes are logged completely, all faces are mapped completely.
-Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
+The total length and percentage of the relevant intersections logged geology, veining, alteration, mineralisation and orientated structure (where possible).
+Westgold underground drill-holes are logged in detail for geology, veining, alteration, mineralisation and Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc. and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
-Whether sample sizes are appropriate to the grain size of the material being sampled.
-Blast holes -Sampled via splitter tray per individual drill rods.
-RAB / AC chips - Combined scoops from bucket dumps from cyclone for composite.
-Split samples taken from individual bucket dumps via scoop.
+Whether sample sizes are appropriate to the grain size of the material being sampled. taken from individual bucket dumps via scoop.
 RC - Three tier riffle splitter (approximately 5kg sample).
 Samples generally dry.
 Face Chips - Nominally chipped horizontally across the face from left to right, sub-set via geological features as appropriate.
 Diamond Drilling - Half-core niche samples, sub-set via geological features as appropriate.
-Grade control holes may be whole-cored to streamline the core handling process if required.
-Chips / core chips undergo total preparation.
-Samples undergo fine pulverisation of the entire sample by an LM5 type mill to achieve a 75μ product prior to splitting.
-QA/QC is currently ensured during the sub-sampling process via the use of the systems of an independent NATA / ISO accredited laboratory contractor.
-A significant portion of the historical informing data has been processed by in-house laboratories.
-The sample size is considered appropriate for the grain size of the material being sampled.
-The un-sampled half of diamond core is retained for check sampling if required.
-For RC chips regular field duplicates are collected and analysed for significant variance to primary results.
-Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
+Grade Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 For geophysical tools, spectrometers, handheld XRF instruments, etc., the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
-Recent drilling was analysed by fire assay as outlined below; A 40g sample undergoes fire assay lead collection followed by flame atomic adsorption spectrometry.
+A 40g sample undergoes fire assay lead collection followed by flame atomic adsorption spectrometry.
 The laboratory includes a minimum of 1 project standard with every 22 samples analysed.
 Quality control is ensured via the use of standards, blanks and duplicates.
 No significant QA/QC issues have arisen in recent drilling results.
-Historical drilling has used a combination of Fire Assay, Aqua Regia and PAL analysis.
-These assay methodologies are appropriate for the resources in question.